 The dramatic increase in the use of agrichemicals, such as glyphosate, correlates with a rise in more than 30 human diseases.
 Originally patented as a mineral chelator, glyphosate immobilizes nutrients, making them unavailable for the body.
 Glyphosate is also patented as an antibiotic that can devastate human gut bacteria.
 (Aka the micro biome, or the immune system.)

-What crops are genetically engineered/contain genetically modified organisms?
+What crops are genetically engineered/contain GMOs?

 Herbicide tolerant: sugar beets, rapeseed (canola), alfalfa.

 Herbicide tolerant and pesticide producing: corn, soy, cotton.

 Resistant to virus: Hawaiian papaya, zucchini, crookneck squash.

 Corn: There are hundreds of derivatives of corn found in processed foods, like maltodextrine, certain vitamins, and high fructose corn syrup.
 For a complete list, download www.nongmoshoppingguide.com

 Soy: Soy containing products, such as soy lecithin, MSG, and soy protein isolate are just some of the ingredients in processed foods that are genetically modified.
 For a complete list, download www.nongmoshoppingguide.com